Storyblok Raises $80M Series C - Read News

 One of the most important aspects of sharing content online is to make sure that people can engage with it.
 If you have tiny text, jarring color combinations, and badly broken-up sentences, you're offering up a terrible user experience.

-Section titled Use proper page structure Use proper page structure
+Use proper page structure

 Unsurprisingly, Google Lighthouse loves it when you follow Google's best practices.
 The Best Practices section of Lighthouse tests your web design for modern usability expectations and overall performance.